qdentity/vue-webpack-bootstrap/README.md

 - [For Vue 2.0](http://vuejs.org/guide/): general information about how to work with Vue, not specific to this template

 ## Usage

+Modifying the Bootstrap version: update `bootstrapVersion` in `template/.bootstraprc`.

 This is a project template for [vue-cli](https://github.com/vuejs/vue-cli). **It is recommended to use npm 3+ for a more efficient dependency tree.**